MarcHoutreille/ASBL-Feriadart/README.md

 ## EVENTS page

-Link to all the events.
-See above for more information about the buttons and functionalities.
+Link to all the events, see above for more information about the buttons and functionalities.

 <br>